CELEBRATING 30 YEARS OF EXCELLENCE

 Both types of coils are highly effective, up to 99% and are unaffected by other medications.

-Copper Coil can remain in place for 5-10 years and works immediately.
+Copper Coil lasts for up to 10 years before it needs to be replaced and works immediately.
 There’s no hormonal side effects.

-Mirena coil can remain in place for 3-5 years and periods can become lighter, shorter and less painful or even stop completely- very beneficial for those with endometriosis.
+Mirena coil lasts up to 8 years before it needs to be replaced.
+Periods can become lighter, shorter and less painful or even stop completely- very beneficial for those with endometriosis.
 It is also a good option if you can’t take estrogen.

 Does it hurt having the coil inserted?